freedomhubsllc-dot/privacy/README.md

 Freedom Hubs LLC values your privacy.
 Mobile numbers collected for the purpose of SMS opt-in, automated tracking, and safety alerting will NEVER be shared, sold, rented, or leased to third parties, affiliates, or marketing entities for promotional or commercial purposes under any circumstances.

 ### 4. OPT-OUT & HELP
 You can cancel the SMS service at any time.
 Just text "STOP" to our phone number.
 After you send the SMS message "STOP" to us, we will send you an SMS message to confirm that you have been unsubscribed.
-To get help, text "HELP" to our number or contact support at our official channels.# privacy
+To get help, text "HELP" to our number or contact support at our official channels.